Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes: Preliminaries

-Note that a subsequence $J$ of a $\phi$-indiscernible sequence $I$ is again a $\phi$-indiscernible sequence and that the $\mathrm{EM}$-type of any subsequence $J$ of a sequence $I$ is a \emph{superset} of the $\mathrm{EM}$-type of $I$.
 For finite $\Delta$, by (iteratively applying) Ramsey's theorem we can extract a $\Delta$-indiscernible sequence from any sequence.
 In general structures however, in order to extract a large $\Delta$-indiscernible sequence we must initially start with an enormously large sequence.
 To the best of our knowledge the following theorem goes back to Ehrenfeucht and Mostowski~\cite{ehrenfeucht1956models}.

 \begin{theorem} Let $\Delta$ be a finite set of formulas.
 There exists a function $f$ such that every sequence of elements of length at least $f(m)$ (in a structure with a signature matching $\Delta$) contains a $\Delta$-indiscernible subsequence of length $m$. \end{theorem}